alesssia/short_intro_stats/short_intro_stats_Day1.md

 ---
-## What does this graph tell us?
+## What information does this graph convey?

-- From 1 to 10, how happy were you yesterday?
+- On a scale from 1 to 10, how happy did you feel yesterday?

 <center>
 <img src="./img/visualization/wellbeing_cropped.png" img height="400px" border="4px"/>